0

 What is Brain Injury?

 No two brain injuries are the same.
 Like fingerprints, the symptoms and recovery process for each individual can look vastly different from anyone else’s experience.
+A healthy diet is essential for providing vitamins and antioxidants necessary for recovery from traumatic brain injury (TBI).

 The workings of the brain operate within a deep ocean of mysterious, largely unexplored depths.
 Doctors don’t even know much about the nature of brain injuries or how to repair them.